Robust Millimeter Beamforming via Self-Supervised Hybrid Deep Learning: Performance Evaluation Results

 \section{Performance Evaluation Results}

 In this section, we present computer simulation results for the performance evaluation of the proposed self-supervised hybrid deep learning method.
 As mentioned in \ref{sec:format}, we focus on the case with single user, and parameters of the two datasets in our simulation are the same as in table \ref{systemparameter}.
 We assume that WAIR-D\_n refers to scenario-2 and case $n$ of WAIR-D, and DeepMIMO\_n refers to the $n\text{-}th$ 1000 users between row 1000 and row 1300 in O1\_60 of DeepMIMO.
 Thus, the training dataset would be mixture of WAIR-D\_1 and DeepMIMO\_1, adding up to 1000 users in each training.
 And the test dataset is chosen from WAIR-D\_2 to WAIR-D\_5 and DeepMIMO\_2 to DeepMIMO\_5.
-We train the model through 10000 epochs using TensorFlow 2.8 in Ubuntu 20.04 equipped with an EPYC 75F3 CPU and a RTX 3090 GPU.
+The model is trained through 10000 epochs using TensorFlow 2.8 in Ubuntu 20.04 equipped with an EPYC 75F3 CPU and a RTX 3090 GPU with learning rate being initialized at 0.001 and the batch size being 256.
 First, we will show the robustness of our proposed scheme among two different datasets, then we will evaluate the influence of the proportion and compare it with the theoretical analysis.
 Fig$.$~\ref{fig:trainindeepmimo} and Fig$.$~\ref{fig:traininwaird} show that the performance of the beamforming scheme is trained with only one kind of dataset, but are tested in two different datasets respectively.
 It shows that two systems with different training datasets have a similar system capacity under the same scenario setting.
-However, results also show that the beamforming model only work well when we train and test it in the same kind of dataset, which implies the beamforming does not have the robustness to adopt the change of environment.
+However, results also show that the beamforming model only works well when we train and test it in the same kind of dataset, which implies the beamforming does not have the robustness to adapt the change of environment.